Request a DemoLog In(844) 692-0626

 By

-Last Updated Sep 13, 2024
+Last Updated Oct 30, 2024

 Professional performing construction data analysis on tablet with a jobsite in the background

-Though some elements of data analytics can be complex, there are also simple and relatively straightforward ways a GC can implement this process into their business — and make sure their choices are backed by reliable, live data.
-From basic compliance measures to descriptive statistics that provide a clear picture of what is happening, data gives organizations insight into what’s working and where to focus their attention for improvement on projects.
+Though some elements of data analytics can be complex, there are also simple and relatively straightforward ways a GC can implement this process into their business—and make sure their choices are backed by reliable data.

-This article explores the efficacy of data analytics in the construction industry, including practical steps for implementing a system of data analysis, challenges with acquiring data and best practices for fostering a data-driven culture on any construction team.
+This article explores the efficacy of data analytics in the construction industry, including practical steps for implementing a system of data analysis, challenges with acquiring data, and best practices for fostering a data-driven culture on any construction team.

 Table of contents